DataDog/documentation/content/tracing/setup/first_class_dimensions.md

 #### Datadog UI

 Visit the [APM Settings][3] page to define, change, or remove primary tags.
-Only organization Administrators have access to this page.

-Changes are reflected in the UI within several minutes.
 Note:

+* Only organization Administrators have access to this page.
+* Changes may take up to two hours to be reflected in the UI.

  If you change a previously set primary tag, please be aware of the following: